microsoft/aksworkshop/_entries/03-04 codefresh.md

 click *OK* to close the dialog.

 Now you are ready to give these credentials to Aqua.
 Login into your Aqua account and expand *System* on the bottom of the left sidebar.
-The click on *Integrations*.
-On the right hand side click the *Add Registry* button.
+Then click on *Integrations*.
+On the right-hand side click the *Add Registry* button.
 Click on the dropdown
 *Docker v1/v1 Registry* and enter the following details:

 * *Registry Name* - Codefresh (user defined)